f4z3r/nix/README.md

 This repository also offers some static configurations for environments where a basic shell is needed to work.
 These can be found under [`./static-configs/`](./static-configs/).

-## Technical Debt

-- Various nvim plugins are my own forks awaiting merging in the upstream.
-- Various nvim plugins are pinned to a version, and might want to be updated.